nschonni/cordova-docs/articles/cordova-security/cordova-security-detect.md

   documentationCenter=""
   authors="clantz" />

-# Prevent, detect, and remediate security issues using Intune, Active Directory, Code Push, and Azure
+# Prevent, detect, and remediate security issues using Intune, Active Directory, Code Push, and Azure [Incomplete]
 Security is a very broad topic that covers a number of different aspects of an app's lifecycle.
-Securing an app often represents a number of tradeoffs and key decisions.
-Like the web, Cordova is a very open platform and as a result it does not force you down a specific path that will always garuntee a secure app.

-This document will outline some additional tips on ways to detect, prevent, and quickly remediate security issues when they are found.
+Securing an app often represents a number of tradeoffs and key decisions and even the most carefully crafted app can have unexpected security gaps.
+With that in mind, this document will outline some addition products that can help you detect, prevent, and quickly remediate security issues when they are found.

 ## Prevent and Detect Issues
 Preventing security issues really comes down to following guidence to reduce risk and using tools that help you identify problems before your app has even shipped.
 For the most part you should apply the same [best practices to your code as you do for web apps](https://code.google.com/archive/p/browsersec/wikis/Main.wiki) along with taking advantage of [Cordova platform security features](./cordova-security-platform.md), properly [authorizing your users](./cordova-security-auth.md), and taking steps to secure [data you store locally or send to or from services](./cordova-security-data.md).